Forward Deployed Engineer: The AI Career Bridging Code, Data, and Business

 How Can You Start Building FDE Skills While Still in School?

-You don't need to wait for graduation.
-The best thing you can do is get hands-on with real AI deployment projects.
+That said, you still need to show you can build real things.
+The best way to do that while still in school is to get hands-on with real AI deployment projects.
 Not tutorials.
 Not coursework exercises.
 Real deployments for real companies.

 Extern’s AI-focused Externships are built for exactly this.
 In the Wayfair AI Agent Engineering Externship, you build no-code AI agents using tools like Gemini and Mistral, create automated data pipelines, and deliver a live business intelligence dashboard for Wayfair’s category team.
 That’s FDE work in miniature: scope a business problem, build an AI solution, deliver something a real team uses.